ImalkaM/GHFollowers/README.md

 Features

 Search for any GitHub follower by username
 View follower's profile details
-Add a follower to favorites tab
+Add a follower to the favorites tab
-Remove a follower from favorites tab
+Remove a follower from the favorites tab
 Clean and user-friendly interface

 Light and Dark Mode
 Frameworks/Technologies
 UIKit